 These figures show results of different sensitivity levels on the same location.
-Fig. 1: Sensitivity at 88 percent, determined by Auto Sensitivity.
+Fig. 1: Sensitivity at 88 percent.
 Typical of full auto mode.
 Fig. 2: Sensitivity set at 75 percent.
 Fig. 3: Sensitivity set at 50 percent.
 Fig. 4: Sensitivity set at 100 percent.

 You can change the sensitivity level whether you are in Auto Sensitivity mode or Manual Sensitivity mode.
-The adjustment method works the same in both modes, but it gives you slightly different results.
+The adjustment method works the same in both modes, but gives you slightly different results.